Share

 CategoryScarboroughNorth York

-Detached Home Prices$200K-$400K less than North YorkHigher, especially Willowdale/Bayview
+Detached Home Prices$200K to $400K less than North YorkHigher, especially Willowdale/Bayview

 Subway AccessLimited (bus + Line 2 transfers)Excellent (Line 1 + Line 4)